-In addition to the prior examples, the following are also unacceptable uses of University facilities.
+In addition to what has already been written above, the following are also considered to be unacceptable uses of University facilities.
 These restrictions are consistent with the JANET acceptable use policy (by which the University is bound) and the law.